arbaaz/arbaazio/README.md

-# Blog of Andreas Klinger
+# Blog of Abdul Arbaaz

-In this repository you will find the source code for [klinger.io](https://klinger.io/).
+In this repository you will find the source code for [arbaaz.io](https://arbaaz.io/).

 ## Techstack